marshabe/proton-cfn-simple/scheduled-lambda/README.md

 The template also provisions a CodePipeline based pipeline to pull your application source code before building and deploying it to the Proton service.

+You can use [this sample repo](https://github.com/jritsema/lambda-function) for an extremely simple demo.

 ## Parameters

 ### Service Inputs